14 Dec How Long Does Heroin Stay in Your Urine?

 Most heroin drug tests will assess for the presence of “heroin’s (diacetylmorphine) metabolites including: 6-monacetylmorphine, morphine (MOR), M3G, and M6G.”
 Urine tests are able to detect the presence of heroin within a window of 2 to 5 hours post-ingestion (Mental Health Daily).

-Blood and saliva tests aren’t often used for heroin toxicology screenings due to the fact that heroin has such a short half-life.
-It can take only 2-6 hours for the drug to become undetectable in blood and saliva.
+Blood and saliva drug testing aren’t often used for heroin toxicology screenings due to the fact that heroin has such a short drug half-life.
+It can take only 2-6 hours for the drug detection time to become undetectable in blood and saliva.
 Since heroin leaves the bloodstream so quickly, it would be very difficult and unlikely for a blood test to reveal the presence of diacetylmorphine unless an individual had very recently ingested heroin.
 If a person is subjected to a blood test, it is typically because a law enforcement agent suspects that they are currently high on heroin.

-The only test that works for longer than a week in finding traces of heroin usage is the hair follicle test, which can detect heroin for up to three months or more, and will give a better indication of past use (as opposed to what the subject did in the last week).
+The only test that works for longer than a week detection time in finding traces of heroin usage in a person’s body is the hair follicle test, which can detect heroin for up to three months or more, and will give a better indication of past use (as opposed to what the subject did in the last week).

 Although the time window is significantly longer for being able to test for heroin in the system, hair tests have other variable factors that may interfere with getting a clean result, and it’s much easier to get a “false positive” when a hair follicle test is conducted).